FrancescoDeRos/ionianbasin/README.md

     Documentation and notes on simulation parameters and workflow (all the articles that have been read during the thesis writing). #check refs/#

-##### The aim is to maintain a reproducible and transparent archive of the numerical tests conducted for regional waveform modeling studies in the area that has been studied.
-I hope whichever user interested in these kind of simulations will find this repository useful for its studies.

-***
-#### Important lookup table for ionianbasin repository -  main sources consulted for Master's thesis work.
-Uploaded September 2025.
-Francesco De Rose.
-Cosenza, Calabria.
-* Everything in this page is free to produce, share and build for one's needs.
-* * Time and Location - Cosenza, Calabria 22092025.
-***

 ---------------------
 Simulations were run with the aid of Newton cluster, Rende(CS) (http://newton-1.hpcc.unical.it) and with the SPECFEM3D software (https://specfem.org/) and the Mecenate PC lab (http://www.sismocal.org/)
 SPECFEM3D Cartesian has been used ( Komatitsch and Tromp, 2002; Komatitsch and Tromp, 2002) published under the GPL 2 license.